TempoQuestInc/AceCAST-Docs/source/Containers.rst

     acecast.lic met_em.d01.2020-04-11_12:00:00.nc  met_em.d01.2020-04-11_13:00:00.nc  namelist.input

-We also have a script in the current directory that is intended to run in the container:
+We also have a script in the current directory that will be run inside the container in the next step:

 ::

     [acecast-user@gpu-node]$ cat run.sh
     #!/bin/bash

+    # Create directory for running acecast in and cd into it
-    mkdir -p run outputs
+    mkdir -p run
     cd run

+    # Link AceCAST executables and runtime data files into the run directory
+    # Note that these files only exist in the container so they won't be available from the
+    # host system that is running the container after the script finishes executing
     ln -sf /opt/acecast/run/* .

+    # Link the input files that we made available to the docker container using the -v option
+    # that we passed to the docker run command
     ln -sf ../inputs/* .

+    # Run real.exe to generate the wrf input files
+    # Note that the --allow-run-as-root option for the mpirun command is necessary since the
+    # user will be root inside the container
     mpirun -np 4 --allow-run-as-root ./real.exe

+    # Run acecast.exe
     mpirun -np 4 --allow-run-as-root ./gpu-launch.sh ./acecast.exe
-    mv wrfout* ../outputs/

-To run this script inside the container we use the *nvidia-docker run* command:
+To run this script inside the container we use the *docker run* command:

 ::

-    [acecast-user@gpu-node]$ nvidia-docker run --gpus all -v `pwd`:`pwd` -w `pwd` --rm tempoquestinc/acecast:3.0.1 ./run.sh
+    [acecast-user@gpu-node]$ docker run --gpus all -v `pwd`:`pwd` -w `pwd` --rm tempoquestinc/acecast:3.0.1 ./run.sh
      starting wrf task             1  of             4
      starting wrf task             2  of             4
      starting wrf task             3  of             4